 Alongside its rolling fields of lavender, quaint hilltop villages, upmarket coastal resorts and a beautiful blue coastline, the region of Provence in southern France is home to unique cuisine with incredible flavour.

 You don’t have to spend too long in Spain before you come across the staple national dish in one form or another.
 Paella is served in virtually every restaurant.
 It’s often cooked in huge paella pans on the beach or as a ubiquitous feature at a fiesta.
-Small portions of paella are accompanied with ice-cold cerveza as popular tapas in traditional bars.
+Small portions of paella are accompanied with ice-cold

 Put simply, Greek food is delightfully fresh, tasty and distinct.
 The Greek’s world-renowned cuisine is also incredibly healthy, doused in the ingredients that give the people of the Mediterranean their enviable longevity.